 If your baby does not wriggle out of his or her nuchal cord and it remains, discuss with your health care team the need for closer monitoring solutions such as frequent office visits, ultrasounds (ultrasounds are the only way your baby’s umbilical cord can be seen in utero), BPP, NST, Cord Doppler tests to show blood flow, very diligent movement counting and daily home fetal heart rate monitoring.

 Two tests mentioned above to check on your baby’s well-being in utero are on: a NST, a BPP, and a Doppler Ultrasound.
 The first test, an NST, will monitor and evaluate your baby’s heartbeat.
-This test usually starts in the third trimester (for high risk moms as early as the Week 28) for moms and expected babies who need special care and monitoring with conditions such as diabetes or hypertension, blood clotting disorders, follow up for an amniocentesis, IUGR, a baby who is small or not growing properly, a less active baby, if you have passed your due date or if you hae had a previous loss.
+This test usually starts in the third trimester (for high risk moms as early as the Week 28) for moms and expected babies who need special care and monitoring with conditions such as diabetes or hypertension, blood clotting disorders, follow up for an amniocentesis, IUGR, a baby who is small or not growing properly, a less active baby, if you have passed your due date or if you have had a previous loss.
 A NST usually takes 20-40 minutes to complete.
 Your baby’s heartbeat will be heard and recorded while your baby is inactive and active.
 The NST is a reactive test meaning your baby’s heart beats faster when moving.
 To be reactive, this must happen at least two times in 20 minutes.
-If your baby is sleeping or inactive, you may be given juice or water to drink to encourage your baby to move!
+If your baby is sleeping or inactive, you may be given juice or water to drink to encourage your baby to move (although there is no scientific research to support this theory.)
 The NST will be considered nonreactive if your baby’s heart does not beat faster when your baby is active, or quiet and not moving.
 Don’t panic if this happens!
 They will consider this a false NST, but it merely means the NST did not provide enough information and additional tests such as a BPP may be necessary.